Interest has been increasing regarding TreeSisters’ stand on carbon offsetting,

 1. Trees funded have been either planted, are being planted within a year, or are assisted to naturally regenerate and thus would emerge progressively over 20 years time.

 2. Figures from atmosfair.de published by the Guardian Newspaper 19th July 2019.

 3. US EPA, OAR.
 “Greenhouse Gases Equivalencies Calculator - Calculations and References.”
 Data and Tools.
 US EPA, August 10, 2015.
 Available here.

-4. They require to collect field data, and make use of complex model simulations and remote sensing data complex and costly to acquire.
+4. They require the collection of field data and make use of complex model simulations and remote sensing data that is complex and costly to acquire.

-5. TreeSisters started funding end of 2019 new reforestation projects in Mozambique, in West Papua and in the Brazilian Amazon which are not accounted for here.
+5. In 2019, TreeSisters started funding new reforestation projects in Mozambique, in West Papua and in the Brazilian Amazon, which are not accounted for here.